 “Lead Verifier” means a person who has met all the requirements in section 95502 and who may act as either (A) the lead verifier of a verification team providing validation or verification services, or (B) as a lead verifier providing an independent review of validation or verification services rendered.

+“Less intensive verification” means the verification services provided in interim years between full verifications; less intensive verification does not require a site visit, and only requires data checks and document reviews of a submitted report based on the analysis and risk assessment in the most current sampling plan developed as part of the most current full verification services.
+This level of verification may only be used if the verifier can provide findings with a reasonable level of assurance.

 “Life Cycle Greenhouse Gas Emissions” means the aggregate quantity of greenhouse gas emissions (including direct emissions and significant indirect emissions, such as significant emissions from land use changes), as determined by the Executive Officer, related to the full fuel life cycle, including all stages of fuel and feedstock production and distribution, from feedstock generation or extraction through the distribution and delivery and use of the finished fuel to the ultimate consumer, where the mass values for all greenhouse gases are adjusted to account for their relative global warming potential.

 “Light-Duty Vehicle” and “Medium-Duty Vehicle” mean a vehicle category that includes both light-duty (LDV) and medium-duty vehicles (MDV).